 Did you know Portugal was born in the North, in Porto!
 Porto is one of the oldest cities in the country and it is where the country gets its name from too.
 The historic center of Porto and the River Douro on the Gaia side, where the Port Wine lodges are located, are all classified as World Heritage.
 Porto is so photogenic and one of the top places to visit in Portugal whether you are a wine lover or not.

-Our hotel in Porto was one of the nicest places we stayed in Portugal, the view from our balcony was the best!
+See our wine hotel in Porto, the view from our balcony was the best!